Understanding Vietnamese Business Culture

 Referrals

-Vietnamese business contacts are better done through referrals; normally a business relationship is struck based on another business associate recommendation.
-The best opportunities often come from a strong recommendation.
-Therefore, finding an internship in Vietnam placement would be easier done through organization with strong network of contacts with businesses from many industries like SE Vietnam.
+In addition, the best opportunities often come from a strong recommendation.
+Therefore, finding an internship in Vietnam placement would be easier done through an organization with a strong network of contacts with businesses from many industries, like SE Vietnam.